mylonasc/starter-academic/content/post/european_elec_grid/index.md

 The European grid isn’t confined by national borders.
 Countries are interconnected through cross-border interconnectors, enabling the flow of electricity across the continent.
 This cooperation enhances energy security and efficiency, allowing countries to support each other during peak demand or supply shortages.
 An often-cited example where such cooperation between European nations becomes valuable, is when there is high production of wind and solar from Spain, which can be used, instead of wasted, by southern France, whereas France exports nuclear energy to Germany.

 ## Europe vs. US: Zonal vs. Nodal Pricing
 A key difference between the European and US electricity markets lies in their pricing mechanisms.
-Europe predominantly uses a zonal pricing system, where each country or region is considered a single price zone.
-Prices within each (bidding) zone are uniform, as mentioned above in the description of the day-ahead market description.
+Europe predominantly uses a zonal pricing system, where each country or region may have more than one pricing zones (e.g., Sweden has 4 zones, and Italy has 7 physical zones).
+Prices within each (bidding) zone are uniform, as mentioned above in the description of the day-ahead market.

 In contrast, the US employs a nodal pricing system, where prices vary at different points (nodes) in the grid, reflecting local supply, demand, and grid constraints more accurately.
 This system is more complex but can lead to more efficient outcomes by addressing localized issues directly.

 ## The Future: Towards a Sustainable and Resilient Grid
 The journey towards a fully sustainable and resilient European power market is ongoing.
 Innovations like grid-scale batteries, hydrogen fuel cells, and advanced AI algorithms for accurate demand and supply forecasts, potentially incorporating grid-topology information, promise to further enhance grid stability and renewable integration.